akheron/jansson/doc/apiref.rst

 ``JSON_ENCODE_ANY``
    Specifying this flag makes it possible to encode any JSON value on its own.
-Without it, only objects and arrays can be passed as the *root* value to the encoding functions.
+Without it, only objects and arrays can be passed as the *json* value to the encoding functions.

    **Note:** Encoding any value may be useful in some scenarios, but it's generally discouraged as it violates strict compatibility with